netpicker/pytests-for-networking/EXAMPLES.md

 ## Multiple Lines

 ### Example: Ensure Specific Log Servers are Configured
-This rule checks that specific log servers are configured in the device:ists:
+This rule checks that specific log servers are configured in the device:

 ```python
 @medium(